 There’s never before been a company like Netflix.
-Not just because of its unique position as a leader in both the worlds of entertainment and technology; or because of its growth as the world’s leading streaming entertainment service, with over 167 million subscribers in 190 countries.
+Not just because of its unique position as a leader in both the worlds of entertainment and technology; or because of its growth as the world’s leading streaming entertainment service, with over 193 million members in 190 countries.
 Netflix is a revolutionary company because of a counter-intuitive and radical management culture, which defies tradition and expectation.

 Drawing on hundreds of interviews with current Netflix employees and never-before-told stories from his own career, Hastings elaborates on these controversial principles at the heart of the Netflix psyche, which have generated results that are the envy of the business world.
 This is the full, fascinating, and untold story of a unique company taking over the world.

 I had the privilege of learning from Reed personally and studying the Netflix culture.
 The insights in this book are invaluable to anyone trying to create and sustain organizational culture

 As the information age shrinks product cycles and compresses time frames, the most important business question of our era is, ‘How do we keep innovating?’
 In this breakthrough book, Reed Hastings and Erin Meyer provide the answer.
 They lay out a proven, systematic methodology for building, maintaining, and enhancing a highly innovative global culture.
 It is an amazing piece of work.
 Bravo

 Author of Good to Great, co-author of Built to Last and Beyond Entrepreneurship